-Walking with your dog in the Cheshire and Wirral countryside
+Walking with your dog at Alderley Edge and around Cheshire

 We welcome dogs at all the Cheshire and Wirral countryside sites and know how much our dog walking visitors enjoy bringing their pets to these special places.